 Many bold and inspired moves were made running the Kings Head.
 Terrence Rattigan was re-established to his rightful position as one of the all-time great British playwrights right before he died.
 The once hugely noted composer Vivian Ellis was rediscovered and pulled out of retirement.
 Vivian was thrilled with the unexpected presentation of his wonderful musicals to a new audience, late in his life.
 Noel Coward was established as so much more than a boulevardier.
 He was a brilliant playwright and composer who left a legacy of work of depth and sublime character.

 Dan believed musicals were an abstract medium that conveyed emotion more than any other art form.
 In a maverick move very much against the prescribed line of thinking of the day, he began to present musicals as a serious art form, shouldering a fair bit of flack and in advance of the National’s groundbreaking Les Miserables, which finally busted preconceptions about musicals as just a low-brow popular entertainment forever.
-One Touch Of Venus, SpokeSong, Kingdom Come! is just a handful of the superbly presented comedic and serious musicals.
+One Touch Of Venus, SpokeSong, Kingdom Come! are just a handful of the superbly presented comedic and serious musicals which enjoyed premieres or classic revivals at the King’s Head.
 Leonard Bernstein came to see the Kings Head production of Wonderful town with Maureen Lipmann and loved it.
 Jamie Hammerstein personally endorsed the meticulously cast tour of Oklahoma, which featured a young and radiant Janie Dee in an early role.
-Dan’s own production of Meet Me At The Gate was credited with bringing back intimate revue.
+Dan’s own production, Meet Me At The Gate was credited with bringing back intimate revue.

 Dan had an eye for talent